This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Birds and Eggs

-Birds and eggs are solid options to spice up your snake’s menu.
+Birds and eggs can add variety to your snake’s diet.

 Fish and Amphibians